CICE-Consortium/CICE/doc/source/science_guide/sg_dynamics.rst

 Seabed stress based on probabilistic approach
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This new grounding parameterization computes the seabed stress based
+This new and more sophisticated grounding parameterization computes the seabed stress based
 on the probability of contact between the ice thickness distribution
 (ITD) and the seabed.
 Multi-thickness category models such as CICE typically use a
 few thickness categories (5-10).
 This crude representation of the ITD